access-ci-org/Operations_Router_CiDeR/README.md

-# XSEDE Information Services - Manage-RDR
+# Manage-RDR Router for XSEDE Information Services

 Synchronize RDR Resources to the Information Services warehouse.